Family Lawyers Brisbane | Australian Family Lawyers

 What should I do to avoid setbacks in family law matters?

-To avoid setbacks in family law matters, it is important to set goals and make a plan for how you will cope when you don’t feel good about yourself, your ex, or how things are going with your separation and family law matter.
-Write down a couple of people you can talk to that will encourage you to keep going and write down one thing that you will do when you feel like giving up on your goal.
+To avoid setbacks in family law matters, it is essential to set goals and plan how you will cope when you don’t feel good about yourself, your ex, or how things are going with your separation and family law matters.
+Write down a couple of people you can talk to that will encourage you to keep going, and write down one thing you will do when you feel like giving up on your goal.

-What should I do if things aren’t going right in achieving my goals?
+What should I do if things need to be improved to achieve my goals?

-If things aren’t going right in achieving your goals, there could be several reasons such as the goal no longer holding any interest for you, you have learned something new about yourself along the way, you need a break from working on your goal, or your goal was too big to start with.
-To overcome this, break the goal down into smaller more manageable chunks, set a future date to review and start working on your goal again, and take a break when needed.
+If you are having trouble achieving your goals, there could be several reasons, such as the goal no longer being of interest to you, you learning something new about yourself along the way, you needing a break from working on your goal, or your goal being too big to start with.
+To overcome this, break the goal into smaller, more manageable chunks, set a date to review it, start working on your goal again, and take a break when needed.

 How can I maintain my friendships following separation?

-To maintain your friendships following separation, it’s important to sit down with your friends and family as soon as possible and communicate what you want them to know.
+Sit down with your friends and family as soon as possible and let them know what’s going on to keep your friendships together after separation.
 This can include details such as whether it’s okay to ask the ex-partner/spouse to parties or invite your ex’s new partner to social events.
-Leave nothing to chance in their understanding of your expectations, give them permission to tell you when they need a break, and try to find a support group as an alternative to relying solely on your friends.
+Leave nothing to chance in their understanding of your expectations, give them permission to tell you when they need a break, and try to find a support group instead of relying solely on your friends.
 Lastly, be a friend if you want to have a friend.

 Why do some friends react weirdly after a separation?